Blogging is like a beauty pageant, erm, scholarship program.

 6. Ignoring Your Tone and Your Readers

 Speaking of engagement, an interactive experience on your blog builds a lively community, sustains readership, and attracts more visitors to your site.
 Encourage readers to leave comments by asking questions, seeking their input, and responding to them.

 WordPress has long understood the importance of reader engagement and interactions, and the platform has included a built-in commenting system since its earliest days.
 The discussion interface is relatively basic, but it’s hard to fault something built for free that comes preconfigured and ready to go, right out of the box.

 First, though, you need to write the content that will inspire visitors to actively participate in your blog.
 That largely comes down to the personality you exude in your posts.
 Balance research-heavy or informative posts with a conversational, casual tone — but don’t go overboard.
 Always remain professional, but don’t be afraid to have fun or share a personal experience or anecdote.

-DreamPress Plus and Advanced customers now get Jetpack Premium at no additional cost!
+DreamPress Plus and Advanced customers now get Jetpack Professional at no additional cost!

 7. Keeping Your Content in a Vacuum